Bradley-Buchner/Bradley-Buchner/README.md

 # Bradley Buchner's Portfolio

 ## About Me
 I am a recent graduate of UNC-Chapel Hill where I earned my degree in Statistics and Analytics and worked as a data analyst for the UNC Baseball team.
 Holding the position of UNC Baseball's Director of Analytics from 2021 to 2023, I led a team of 25-30 student analysts and worked closely with coaching staff and players to push data-driven initiatives.
+Following graduation I spent 3 months with the Chicago Cubs as an intern in their Baseball Sciences group where I researched hitting biomechanics.
 My primary interest is studying the science behind hitting performance with motion capture data and integrating this into an organization's hitting development.

 ## Experience
-My professional experience consists of 5 years of working with data in baseball.
-I recently completed an internship with the Chicago Cubs as member of their Baseball Sciences group, worked 4 years with UNC Baseball and have had 2 internships with USA Baseball.
+My professional experience consists of 5 years of working with data in baseball that includes front office experience with the Chicago Cubs, 4 years leading UNC Baseball's R&D initiatives, and 2 summer internships with USA Baseball.
 More details about my work experience can be found in my resume below.

 ## Work Samples